gabogomes/plm-api/README.md

 # Starting the Application

+Firstly, complete the steps below:

+- Create Clerk Application / Contact Gabriel Gomes to get credentials values for using in the Front-End .env.local file
+- Create E-mail Address for Alarms and Notifications / Contact Gabriel Gomes to use external standard e-mail address for sending notifications and alarms

 To start the application, make sure you have Docker and Docker Compose installed, as well as proper Internet connection.
 The command to start the multi-container application locally is:

 `docker compose --profile migration up`